Dry Needling for Multiple Sclerosis, Spinal Cord Injuries, & More

 Looking at dry needling studies, a Spanish study of 34 patients showed significant improvements in spasticity after a single session of dry needling into the medial and lateral gastrocnemius and anterior tibialis muscles.
-The outcome measures included the Modified Modified Ashworth Scale (MMAS), mechanical pain sensitivity with a pressure algometer to the second metacarpals, deltoid and anterior tibialis muscles bilaterally, and several baropodometric factors (Salom-Moreno et al 2014).
+The outcome measures included the Modified Ashworth Scale, mechanical pain sensitivity with a pressure algometer to the second metacarpals, deltoid and anterior tibialis muscles bilaterally, and several baropodometric factors (Salom-Moreno et al. 2014).
 Several Iranian case reports and studies have also shown encouraging results.
-Ansari and colleagues published a case report in 2015 demonstrating reduced spasticity after dry needling the pronator teres, flexor carpi radialis, and flexor carpi ulnaris muscles (Ansari et al 2015).
-In another study, 29 patients with a stroke received one session of dry needling to the flexor carpi radialis and flexor carpi ulnaris muscles, and again, dry needling contributed to a temporary reduction in spasticity and alpha motor neuron excitability (Fakhari et al 2017).
+Ansari and colleagues published a case report in 2015 demonstrating reduced spasticity after dry needling the pronator teres, flexor carpi radialis, and flexor carpi ulnaris muscles (Ansari et al. 2015).
+In another study, 29 patients with a stroke received one session of dry needling to the flexor carpi radialis and flexor carpi ulnaris muscles, and again, dry needling contributed to a temporary reduction in spasticity and alpha motor neuron excitability (Fakhari et al. 2017).

 There is now emerging evidence that dry needling can positively influence muscle tone and spasticity in patients with spasticity.
-Unfortunately, many studies feature small sample sizes and they rarely include long-term outcomes and adequate blinding (Braithwaite et al 2019).
+Unfortunately, many studies feature small sample sizes, rarely including long-term outcomes and adequate blinding (Braithwaite et al. 2019).